loganmarchione/loganmarchione.com/content/posts/2025/09/index.md

 # Introduction

 I've been using my home-made [mini-rack](/2021/01/homelab-10-mini-rack/) for a few years now.
-While it's not the prettiest thing in the world, it works.
+My main complaint is that the shelves *themselves* are the horizontal structure on the front face of the unit.
+If I start removing them, the unit flexes.

 {{< img src="20220915_001.jpeg" alt="mini-rack" >}}